 melprot: a quick intro

-melprot::Client: a trustless thin client
+melprot::Client: a trustless light client

 But unlike a raw RPC client (which does exist as melprot::NodeRpcClient), melprot::Client internally validates Merkle-tree proofs and staker signatures so that it avoids trusting any full node.
 Everything that melprot::Client returns is backed by the decentralized, incentive-based trust of the Mel blockchain, and nothing can be faked by a malicious node or RPC network.